TuZZiX/coke_fetcher/coordinator/README.md

 ## Example usage

-Start up the coke fetcher nodes wtih:
+Start up the coke fetcher nodes with:
 `roslaunch coordinator main.launch`

 Then trigger the behavior with: